onnokleen/mfGARCH/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGS.

-Better error handling for cases where optimum is near allowed parameter space Added generic plot function for obejct of type mfGARCH Added DOI for Conrad and Kleen (2018)
+Better error messages
+Bug-fix for calculating the variance ratio